-Chimpanzees show concern for others' welfare, and they have expectations about appropriate behaviour in a range of situations, i.e. social norms.
-(R.523-24).
+Chimpanzees show concern for others' welfare, and they have expectations about appropriate behavior in a range of situations (i.e., social norms).
+(R.550-51).
 Such behaviour is essential for the maintenance of chimpanzee society, and it can be extended to human beings when necessary.
-(R.598;.551;606-07;611-13;617-618;523-24).
+(R.624;524;632-33;636-39;643-44;550-51).
 No chimpanzee group could survive in the wild if its members failed to carry out their assigned duties and responsibilities to the group.
-(R.624).
+(R.650).

 Chimpanzee mothers show a duty of care to their offspring that rivals humans.
-(R.593).
+(R.619).
 The duties and responsibilities of a mother chimpanzee towards her offspring are many and onerous and last an average of five and a half years.
-Young female chimpanzees practice their future maternal behaviour by using sticks as 'dolls,' while young males do not, in a form of symbolic play.
+Young female chimpanzees practice their future maternal behavior by using sticks as "dolls," while young males do not, in a form of symbolic play.
 Most adult males act paternally toward all infants in their community, rushing to their aid when necessary.
-(R.537-38;584;548-50;584;593).
+(R.564-65;575-76;611;619).
 Familial duties are not restricted just to mothers and fathers.
-(R.593;550).
-Juveniles and adolescents frequently act responsibly towards their infant siblings.
-(R.550).
+(R.619;577).
+Juveniles and adolescents frequently act responsibly toward their infant siblings.
+(R.577).

-Chimpanzee duties of care extend beyond shared genes (kinship) (R.594;584;537-38;550;519).
+Chimpanzee duties of care extend beyond shared genes.
+(R.620;611;564-65;557;546).
 Evidence from both captive and wild chimpanzees indicates that they possess highly developed empathic abilities.
-(R.519-20;537-38; 584;594;611-15).
+(R.546-47;564-65;611;620;636-41).
 This includes the adoption of orphans.
-(R.519;537-538;550;584; 594).
+(R.546;564-65;577; 611;620).

 Chimpanzee duties and responsibilities extend beyond the family and cross into the realm of the community.
-(R.594;534;584;519).
-In tasks requiring cooperation, chimpanzees recruit the most skilled partners and take turns requesting, and helping a partner.
-(R.243-43;253-54).
+(R.560-61;611;546).
+In tasks requiring cooperation, chimpanzees recruit the most skilled partners and take turns requesting and helping a partner.
+(R.281-82).
 Chimpanzees show "community concern," such as by working as a team to patrol boundaries and defending territory, and concern for individuals.
-(R.519).
+(R.546).
 Wild chimpanzees call to warn approaching friends about a potentially dangerous object of which the latter is unaware.
-(R.520).
+(R.547).
 The same males whose lives depend on one another in the patrol will later compete robustly with one another over access to a receptive female.
 Somehow, they resolve the contradictions involved in having conflicting interests in different contexts, which implies their mutual recognition of shared responsibilities.
 Male group members rescue individuals taken prisoner by intruders.
 This spontaneous high level of altruism toward group members in this chimpanzee population reveals the sense of obligation felt by them to help and protect one another.
-(R.519-20;534-35;594-95).
+(R.546-47;561-63;620-21).

-Another chimpanzee universal that necessarily entails duties and responsibilities is participation in a hierarchy of social dominance.
-(R.595;583).
+Participation in a hierarchy of social dominance is another chimpanzee universal that necessarily entails duties and responsibilities.
+(R.621;610).
 Male chimpanzees rank-order themselves from alpha (top) to omega (bottom) in linear fashion.
-(R.595).
-Usually there is a single dominant male; but often he only holds that position by the support of other males.
-In these cases these dominant males demonstrate a sense of duty to their supporters.
-Chimpanzees are highly protective of their communities, and will go to great lengths to defend them.
-(R.583).
+(R.621).
+Usually there is a single dominant male, but often he only holds that position because of the support of other males.
+In those cases, these dominant males demonstrate a sense of duty to their supporters.
+Chimpanzees are highly protective of their communities and will go to great lengths to defend them.
+(R.610).

-High-ranking males take on a policing role to ensure group stability, patrolling their territory, chasing away or attacking individuals from neighboring communities.
+High-ranking males take on a policing role to ensure group stability, patrolling their territory, and chasing away or attacking individuals from neighboring communities.
 This may take the form of specific, targeted ostracism of individuals who violate norms.
 The alpha male assumes the duty of exercising community "policing" powers, such as intervening in quarrels or fights between other community members, thus maintaining community integrity and preventing injury.
-(R.519;551;595-96).
+(R.546;578;621-22).